 1 tsp (5 mL) or more kosher salt

 1/8 tsp (0.5 mL) ground white pepper

 Browning to taste

 Add 1/4 cup (60 mL) fat from drippings to roasting pan.
-(Discard remaining fat or reserve for impromptu gravies.)
+(Discard remaining fat or save for other impromptu gravies.)
 Heat on medium.
-Whisk in flour 1 to 2 minutes, or until turning golden.
+Whisk in flour 1 to 2 minutes, until turning golden.
+Remove from heat.
 While whisking constantly, gradually add stock mixture until smooth.
 Whisk in soy sauce or worcestershire, 1 tsp (5 mL) salt and pepper.
-When mixture comes to full boil, reduce heat to medium-low and simmer 3 to 5 minutes, or until thickened and bubbly.
+Heat on medium.
+When liquid comes to full boil, reduce heat to medium-low.
+Simmer 3 to 5 minutes, until thickened and bubbly.

 Remove from heat.
 Adjust salt.
 Stir in browning.

-- Instead of wine or cider, you can use marsala or sherry cut half and half with stock.
-If you don’t want to use alcohol, substitute low-sodium stock.
+Bright Ideas: Instead of wine or cider, use marsala or sherry cut half and half with stock.

 Omit flour.
 Make sure stock is cold.
 In medium measuring cup, stir together 1/2 cup (125 mL) stock mixture and 6 tbsp (90 mL) cornstarch until smooth.
 After adding fat to pan, give cornstarch mixture a big stir and whisk it in carefully (it will sputter).
 While whisking, pour in remaining stock mixture.
 Whisk in soy sauce or worcestershire, 1 tsp (5 mL) salt and pepper.
-When mixture comes to full boil, cook, whisking often, 1 minute, or until thickened.
+When mixture comes to full boil, cook, stirring often with whisk, 1 minute, or until thickened.
 Remove from heat.
 Adjust salt.
 Stir in browning.